The Best Center Channel Speakers For 2023

 - 5-way binding posts means any connection type is possible

-Still, for the people that need a lot of output in a very large space, this is a fantastic choice to go with.
-I have no doubt that you’ll love it.
+Still, for the people that need a lot of output in a very large space, this is a fantastic choice.

 The Best Looking – Klipsch R-25C